Exercises

 • Builds usable hip range for sitting, squatting, walking, and training.

-• Use optional blocks for support rather than forcing a deeper shape.
+• Use optional blocks for support rather than forcing a deeper shape — control beats intensity every time.

-• Let inner thighs stay relaxed so the stretch does not turn into a bracing exercise.
+• Keep inner thighs relaxed so the stretch stays a release instead of turning into a bracing exercise.

 • Forcing the knee or low back to compensate for limited hip range.